wg-romank/glsmrs/README.md

 # WebGL State Machine in Rust

 An opinionated wrapper for low-level WebGL API with intention to provide a bit of explicit state management with reasonable defaults.
+Primary goals for this library is to support WebGL 1.0 so it is built on top of raw bindings from `web-sys` crate.

 ## Key concepts

-- Program - GL program description including vertex shader, fragment shader, attributes and uniforms.
+- **Program** - GL program description including vertex shader, fragment shader, attributes and uniforms.
 Program takes care of compiling shaders, getting attributes / uniforms locations and finally disposing resources once it goes out of scope.
-- GlState - container holding references to data that was created / sent to GPU.
-GlState's main purpose to keep track of what is the current reference of various bits in the state machine (array buffer, frame buffer, active texture, etc.) and adjust accordingly.
+- **GlState** - container holding references to data that was created / sent to GPU.
+GlState's main purpose to keep track of various bits in the state machine (array buffer, frame buffer, active texture, etc.) and adjust accordingly.
 It also implements housekeeping for unused resources.

 ## Usage example